INTO-CPS-Association/DTaaS/docs/admin/host.md

-# DTaaS on a Production Server
+# Install DTaaS on a Production Server

 The installation instructions provided in this README are ideal for hosting the DTaaS as web application